flamingo-finance/flamingo-dashboard-athon/README.md

 ## API js client

-The file "api-client.js" in the js folder contains a javascript ECMA 2020 class built with all the endpoints ready to be used and integrated into your code.
+The file "api-client.js" in the js folder contains a javascript ECMA 2020 class built with the hardcoded URL of the API with all the endpoints ready to be used and integrated into your code.

 ### How to use it